-I recently had a conversation with a business owner who loved her business but was becoming bored of the business of doing the business.
+I once had a conversation with a business owner who loved her business but was becoming bored of the business of doing the business.
 The actual essence of her craft still brought her much pleasure and joy but the nitty gritty, the admin, the behind the scenes work was wearing her down.
 She was becoming exhausted with the process of doing, not the hard work so to speak but all the things that take up a lot of time and energy to keep the business ticking over.
-These things were making her tired and possibly even bored of her passion.
+These things were making her tired and possibly even bored of her passion, she wasn’t representing her business brand and personal brand to the best of her ability and had no interest in any type of media exposure or even taking advantage of public speaking opportunities.
 I held no judgement against her, being in business is HARD WORK.
 It can be great fun, spectacularly freeing and filled with opportunity but it can also be exhausting, lonely and at times painful.
 When it comes to losing interest in your passion it’s important to take stock.
 I definitely think that passions can manifest and evolve.

 Here a few way that you can still enjoy your passion without falling out of love with it completely: